ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 Sometimes, the checker will detect errors that it can not fix by itself.
-ESMValTool deals with those issues by applying specific fixes for those dataset that require them.
+ESMValTool deals with those issues by applying specific fixes for those datasets that require them.
 Fixes are applied at three different preprocessor
 steps:

     - fix_file: apply fixes directly to a copy of the file.
 Only fixes that allow